Areeej123/Arm-control-using-Web-Serial-API-and-Arduino-code/README.md

 ## What is the Web Serial API?
-The Web Serial API provides a way for websites to read from and write to a serial device with JavaScript.
+The Web Serial API provides a way for websites to read from and write to a serial device with JavaScript. <br>
 Serial devices are connected either through a serial port on the user's system or through removable USB and Bluetooth devices that emulate a serial port.

 ## What does this repository contain?